-This apprenticeship includes fail, pass. merit and distinction grades with the final grade based on the apprentice's combined performance in each assessment activity.
+This apprenticeship includes fail, pass, merit, and distinction grades with the final grade based on the apprentice's combined performance in each assessment activity.

-To achieve a pass overall, the apprentice must achieve a pass in all assessment methods by meeting all of the pass descriptors.

-To achieve a merit overall, the apprentice must achieve a pass in one method of assessment and other method of assessment.

-To achieve a distinction overall, the apprentice must achieve a distinction in both methods of assessment by meeting all of the distinction descriptors in additional to the pass descriptors.
+- The apprentice must achieve at least a pass in all the end-point assessment methods to get an overall pass. - To achieve an overall merit, the apprentice must achieve a distinction in the observation assessment method. - To achieve an overall distinction, the apprentice must achieve a distinction in both asses sment methods.